& Start with awareness

 The adverse impacts of climate change on crop production in the project target communities are daring.
 The shrinking growing season is characterized by dry spells and erratic rains.
 With declining soil fertility, crop yields are poor which translates to low incomes and poverty.
 Other environmental problems such as deforestation and forest degradation, unsustainable charcoal and fuel wood production and bush fires/fire hunting among others are rife in these communities.

 Climate risks to cropping are expected to increase in particularly in these low-income communities where adaptive capacity is weaker.
 The target project communities are under threat from climate change.

 We will design and implement a Model Farm utilizing Regenerative Agroforestry to pilot, refine, and showcase different systems suitable for the local context.
 The focus lies on exemplifying the practice’s benefits to women farmers.
-Within the already existing Local NGO - Help Group Centre, an educational program (Model School) will be put in place to facilitate capacity-building and knowledge creation.
+Within the already existing local- team, an educational program (Model School) will be put in place to facilitate capacity-building and knowledge creation.

 The project will empower livelihoods of local communities through the promotion of innovative agroforestry models and mechanisms for conservation of the target community and enhanced adaptive capacity.
 This will therefore be achieved through the below mentioned specific objectives: